 Do you work with face charts?
 Before a new client sits in your chair, make sure you ask the right questions.
 Draw up what you think she needs to give her the best idea of what kind of work you can produce.
 In order to customize that perfect look, there are many questions you have to ask during your first consultation.
 But to start off, the following points in mind:

-- What kind of look she wants
+- What kind of look does she want

 - What the occasion is